0

 Before commercial flights to Lukla, trekkers would start from the road-head town of Jiri.
 Roads have now reached Kharikhola and are expected to reach Chaurikhola in 2022.
 The number of trekkers taking the 4- to 5-day Jiriroute is now so small that those who do often find it a major highlight of their trek.
 The contrast to the crowds and rush of the higher trails means you can enjoy the natural hospitality and friendliness of the Sherpa, Gurung and Rai communities you encounter.

-How Much does the Everest Base Camp and Passes Trek Cost?
+How can your Everest Base Camp and Passes Trek create positive impacts?

 To help you budget and plan, we’ve made a comprehensive costing explanation on How Much Does the GHT Cost?
 But here’s a simplified breakdown.